 Saranac Lake Winter Carnival - Photo by NYS ESD

-Don't forget to share your summer vacation with us!
+Don't forget to share your vacation with us!
 Share New York State pictures on Instagram and Twitter with #ILoveNY and #iSpyNY and tag us on Facebook!